 * diced or sliced spring onions [otherwise known as green onions/cybies]

-* a sprinkle of vegan bacon bits/pieces
+* a sprinkle of vegan bacon bits or pieces

+Honestly the best potato for potato soup is whatever variety of potato that you have to hand.
 Although some potato types may loose some texture whilst boiling particularly the types used for mashed potatoes, it really won't affect the finished flavour or wholesomeness of the potato soup.

 However, if you do prefer your potatoes to retain their integrity and be soft but firm at the end of cooking, choose a potato variety such as new/baby potatoes, charlotte potatoes, Yukon Gold, Maris Piper, red potatoes, russet potatoes, ordinary white potatoes, etc.